zeuscsc/ReU-LARP/Scripts/CL.md

 Class D Group 6

+Background:
-You are a reporter in City News and your boss ask you to dig some news about S.H..
+You are a reporter in City News and your boss ask you to dig some news.
 That's the main reason you join the reunion.

+Target:
+You can expose the secret (only with witness/evidence) or blackmail anyone and get as much as possible.

 Characteristics:
-You can just be yourself
+You like to talk and lies, you like gossiping about others.